MaFi-Games/Captain-of-industry-modding/README.md

 2. Create a new Unity project from the 3D template, I usually use Unity Hub for this and select `New -> 2019.4.xx -> 3D`.
 3. In the Unity project, under `Assets`, create a new directory called `DLLs` (use project tab).
 4. Locate the CoI game files via right-click on the game title in the Steam client -> `Properties...` -> `Local Files` -> `Browse`.
-5. Locate game DLLS in `Captain of Industry_Data\Managed` subfolder of the game files.
+5. Locate game DLLS in the `Captain of Industry_Data\Managed` subfolder of the game files.
 From this folder copy following DLLs to the newly created `DLLs` directory, ideally all at once: `Mafi.dll`, `Mafi.Core.dll`, `Mafi.Base.dll`, `Mafi.Unity.dll`, `Facepunch.Steamworks.Win64.dll`, `Assembly-CSharp.dll`, `Mafi.ModsAuthoringSupport.dll`.
 If there are any issues with the dependency order, try restarting Unity.
 6. Once all DLLs are loaded, you should see a new option `[MaFi] Build asset bundles` when right clicking in the project window (on any file or empty area).
 Now you are ready to start creating assets.

 ### Creation of asset bundle with 3D model